10 Best Practices for UX Success in Agile Environment

 2. Collaborate with stakeholders from the very beginning

-Collaborating with stakeholders from the beginning allows to develop a common project vision.
+Collaborating with stakeholders from the beginning allows developing a common project vision.
 It guides the team throughout the project and helps arrive at agreements sooner.

 3. Design at least one sprint ahead but stay supportive